Sopamo/clustercache/package/README.md

 ### Ubuntu / Debian

-On the Linux distributions, you can install the extension from the official repo:
+On Ubuntu / Debian based distributions, you can install the extension via apt:

 ```bash
 sudo apt-get update